cap-js/docs/java/outbox.md

 ## Technical Outbox API { #technical-outbox-api }

 Outbox services provide the technical API `OutboxService.submit(String, OutboxMessage)` that can be used to outbox custom messages for an arbitrary event (processing logic).
-When submitting a custom message, an `OutboxMessage` needs to be provided that can contain parameters for the event.
+When submitting a custom message, an `OutboxMessage` that can contain parameters for the event needs to be provided.
 As the `OutboxMessage` instance is serialized and stored in the database, all data provided in that message must be serializable and deserializable to/from JSON.
 The following example shows the submission of a custom message to an outbox: